Trademark Engine Logo

 • Conduct a thorough trademark search first to avoid conflicts and application rejection.

-• USPTO filing fees start at $350 per class, with extra costs for multiple classes and renewals.
+• USPTO filing fees start at $350 per class, with additional costs for multiple classes and renewals.

 • Trademark protection is different from forming an LLC or registering a copyright.

-• Timely renewals are required to keep your trademark rights active and avoid cancellation.
+• Timely renewals are required to keep trademark rights active and avoid cancellation.

 What is a trademark?
 A trademark is a word, phrase, symbol, design, or combination that identifies and distinguishes your business's goods or services from others.
 What's a trademark in simple terms?
 It protects your brand name, logo, or slogan, preventing confusion in the marketplace.